 Who doesn’t love a good deal?
 If you want top-tier quality without the premium price, a little strategic shopping can go a long way.
 Keep an eye out for end-of-season sales, when retailers clear out winter inventory to make room for new products.
 Many brands have a warehouse clearance section on their website where you can find great discounts.
 It’s also worth checking for special promotions around the holidays or signing up for your favorite brand’s newsletter.
 Companies like Non-stop Dogwear often have an end of year sale and offer a discount for new subscribers.

-Common Mistakes to Avoid When Buying a Dog Coat
+Common Dog Coat Buying Mistakes to Avoid

 Finding the perfect coat for your dog can feel like a major win, but a few common slip-ups can lead to a poor fit or a coat that just doesn’t do its job.
 To make sure you get it right the first time, let’s walk through some of the most frequent mistakes owners make.
 Thinking about these points ahead of time will help you choose a coat that your dog will be comfortable in and that will keep them protected, no matter the weather.

-Getting the Size Wrong
+Choosing the Wrong Size

 This is easily the most common mistake.
 A coat that’s too tight will restrict your dog’s movement and be uncomfortable, while one that’s too loose won’t provide enough warmth and can get tangled or caught on things.
 The tricky part is that sizing isn't standard across brands.
 A "large" from one company might be a "medium" from another.
 Always check the sizing guide from the specific coat maker before you buy.
 Take a moment to measure your dog’s length, chest, and neck to ensure you’re choosing a size that will fit them perfectly.